 Building Level or District Level Evaluations

-Building level or district level leaders will be evaluated under the schedule and provisions required by LEADS.
+Building level or district level leaders will be evaluated under the schedule and provisions required by the Leader in Excellence and Development System (LEADS).

 The superintendent or designee(s) shall develop procedures to govern the evaluation process and timelines for the evaluations.

-Building level or district level leaders who have been placed in the Intensive category, and those building level or district level leaders who have not had a summative evaluation the previous three (3) years will have a summative evaluation to establish the initial four-year rotation schedule for inquiry category building level or district level leaders to be summatively evaluated, at least one quarter (1/4) of each school's inquiry category building level or district level leaders will be selected for evaluation alphabetically.
-Beginning building level or district level leaders shall have a summative evaluation in the year following the completion of their beginning building level or district level leader period and will be added to the four (4) year summative evaluation rotation for following years.
+Building level or district level leaders, except for beginning administrators shall have a summative evaluation at least once every (4) years.
+To establish the initial four-year rotation schedule for building level or district level leaders, except for beginning administrators, to be summatively evaluated, at least one quarter (1/4) of each school's building level or district level leaders will be selected for evaluation alphabetically.
+Beginning administrators shall have a summative evaluation in the year following the completion of their beginning administrator period and will be added to the four (4) year summative evaluation rotation for following years.
+A building level or district level leader who transfers into the District from another LEA shall be added to the four (4) year summative evaluation rotation based on when the building level or district level leader’s most recent summative evaluation was conducted.

 A building level or district level leader shall complete a PGP based on the standards and functions determined during the initial summative evaluation meeting with the superintendent or designee.
 If there is disagreement between a building level or district level leader and the leader’s evaluator concerning the PGP, the decision of the evaluator shall be final.